 Camping is possible on spectacular river flats on

 It is possible to continue below the Waipakahi Road for 3km to the Rangipo Dam on Rangipo Intake Road.
-It contains some larger rapids (that maybe be class III) and will require careful scouting for logs and hazards.
+The river swings around to the north and has a quite different character with bouldery technical rapids.
+It contains more continuous rapids, with at least four being class III.
+It is not run often and will require careful scouting for logs and hazards.
+There is a named rapid (Shithouse) just above the gauge that is III+.
+Allow plenty of time for scouting and portages (say 2 hours).
 The river below the dam and around the tunnel portals is very hazardous.
-Get out on River right before the conspicuous water feature where the diversion tunnels dump into the dam.
+Get out on river right before the conspicuous water feature where the diversion tunnels dump into the dam.

 The river requires rainfall to be a viable paddle.
 Above 5 cumecs is probably viable, if boney, and 10 cumecs is a reasonable flow.